 If you have some experience mixing classical guitars you may assume the best way to reduce this aspect of the performance is to isolate the frequencies and use EQ to cancel them out.
-The problem with this, is when you change one thing, the ripple effect created can have consequences on other aspects of the recording.
+The problem with this is when you change one thing, the ripple effect created can have consequences on other aspects of the recording.

-While EQ can be used to reduce fret noise, removing them by editing the sound wave of the track directly will be tend to be more effective.
+While EQ can be used to reduce fret noise, removing them by editing the sound wave of the track directly will tend to be more effective.

-Keep in mind fret hand noise occurs between notes, not during so these can be addressed provided you have the patience required to manually edit out or reduce the length of these unwanted noises.
+Keep in mind that fret hand noise occurs between notes, not during so these can be addressed provided you have the patience required to manually edit out or reduce the length of these unwanted noises.

 - Does the performance sound articulate?
 If not consider boosting the upper frequencies and listen again to see if this provides more clarity.

-- Do the lower, mid or upper ranges sound overly dominant?
+- Do the lower, mid, or upper ranges sound overly dominant?
 If so use EQ to address the imbalance.